shirishBajpai/recruit-crm/README.md

 ### `API's`

-API runs at [http://localhost:3001](http://localhost:3001) to view it in your browser.
+- API runs at [http://localhost:3001](http://localhost:3001) to view it in your browser.
+- The API contract is in the file src/mockData/candidate.json.